tenshi0xx/Live_Update_Notifcation_Android/README.md

 ```

-- In the Target section, select Single Device
-- Paste the FCM token from the app
 - Click Send Message

   📌 The payload demonstrates segmented and point-based progress tracking in a live notification,
   perfect for use cases like order tracking, fitness goals, or download status.

 # Versioning